 “I heard a motion not too long ago where one counsel was not using a computer, but as soon as he saw me using mine, he couldn’t wait to get his out.”

-If you need a Toronto Criminal Lawyer, do not hesitate to call BPS criminal law firm at 416.365.3151, we are available 24 hours a day, 7 days a week.
+If you need a criminal lawyer, do not hesitate to call BPS criminal law firm at 416.365.3151, we are available 24 hours a day, 7 days a week.